CodeP2/Store-Inventory-with-SQLAlchemy---Python-Project-No.4--TeamTreeHouse-/README.md

-Before we start I need to explain to why did I use for product_price is:
+Before we start I need to explain of why I do have 2 folders in my repository the reason for that is one is an extended code with using different imports and such and the other is for purely exceed expectation.

-- Numeric in database but converted as DECIMAL instead of Integer
-- Integer does not take 3.99 for example as an argument therefore I have to change the price to 399
-- using Integer instead of Numeric is miss leading because people who are not a programer prefer to understand the information form just reading instead of figuring out if its 399 or 3.99

-the reason for that is the practice for working with real world databases

 Explaination how the code works:
 - autorincrement=True used to ensure uniqe id's